 But, first and foremost, efforts have been focused on getting a referendum on President Chávez’s continued rule.
 On January 22, the Supreme Court rejected the requirement to hold a referendum as early as February 2.
 The rationale was that it could only happen after half of Chávez’s term of office (which took place on 19 August) and must be supported by 20% of voters, corresponding to 2.4 million people.

-According to Digopaul, a referendum can be held at the earliest on March 27, 2004, but in order for the result to be valid, voter turnout must then be at least 25% (3 million), and to force the president out, a larger majority than the one who elected him in July 2000 (3.8 million) vote against him.
+A referendum can be held at the earliest on March 27, 2004, but in order for the result to be valid, voter turnout must then be at least 25% (3 million), and to force the president out, a larger majority than the one who elected him in July 2000 (3.8 million) vote against him.
 Already in February, the opposition claimed to have 4 million signatures, but the new electoral authority, whose appointment also expired at the time and was appointed by the Supreme Court only on August 27, decided in September that they were not valid since they were collected before August 19.
 When the deadline for a new name collection expired on November 28, the opposition again claimed that the required number of signatures had been obtained.
 The following weekend, however, Chávez gathered hundreds of thousands of followers in a huge manifestation in Caracas.

 Maduro: “The opposition behind the explosion in the refinery”